ShadowTraffic/shadowtraffic-examples/README.md

 In the second generator, events are generated to a Kafka topic called `purchases`.
 In the value of each event, `customerId` is defined as a [`lookup`](https://docs.shadowtraffic.io/functions/lookup/) to values successfully written to the `customers` table.
 Notice how ShadowTraffic can support lookups across connection types.

 In the last generator, events are generated to a Kafka topic called `supportTickets`.
-This works much the same as the previous generator, but it also has a local configuration of `throttle` set. `throttle` allows this generator to only produce an event at most every `5000` milliseconds.
+This works much the same as the previous generator, but it also has a local configuration of `throttleMs` set. `throttleMs` allows this generator to only produce an event at most every `5000` milliseconds.

 ---